->> Environmental Youth
+>> Environmental Youth Alliance (EYA)

 EYA is a community development organization dedicated to improving our physical and social environment through hands-on community projects that involve, train and employ young people. - EYA web site

 Some of EYA's ongoing projects include: